 The ADA also requires you to provide reasonable accommodations for employees who have disclosed an autoimmune diagnosis.
 These accommodations are typically low cost and easy to implement and can go a long way in helping your employees continue to be productive at work and stay in the workforce long-term.

 Accommodations will differ depending on the disease and symptoms an employee is experiencing.
-For example, someone with lupus may benefit from a flexible schedule, ergonomic equipment, grip aids, and screen magnification software.
+For example, someone with lupus may benefit from a flexible schedule, ergonomic equipment, grip aids and screen magnification software.
 Someone with ulcerative colitis or Crohn’s disease may request a workspace closer to the restroom and a modified break schedule.

-You can find a wealth of information on accommodation ideas based on limitations or work-related functions specific to each disease or disability through the Job Accommodation Network (JAN) External Site, which is part of the U.S. Department of Labor’s Office of Disability Employment Policy.
+You can find a wealth of information and accommodation ideas based on limitations or work-related functions specific to each disease or disability through the Job Accommodation Network (JAN) External Site, which is part of the U.S. Department of Labor’s Office of Disability Employment Policy.
 In general, when asked to provide reasonable accommodations for your employees, consider: